 Such a minimum amount of EMR can be treated as a particle (termed a photon), and a beam of EMR acts like a stream of such photons.
 However, some situations famously show one of these "particles" to be passing through both of two side-by-side holes in a barrier simultaneously, a situation where considering EMR to be a wave spanning both holes offers a more straight-forward description.

-The term, quantum is also often used to indicate "having to do with quantum mechanics", e.g., quantum computing, which uses quantum mechanical phenomena to help carry out calculations.
+The term, quantum is also often used to indicate "having to do with quantum methods", e.g., quantum computing, which uses quantum mechanical phenomena to help carry out calculations.